pozi/PoziConnect/README.markdown

 Logos are compiled when the application is built using build.bat.
 To update a logo, simply edit/replace the file at app\PoziConnect\gui\gui_logo.png

+#### Program Icon

+To create an icon file, upload a 48x48 png to http://convertico.com/ and download the ico file it generates to `app\PoziConnect\gui`.

+After the build process, the `PoziConnect.exe` will not display the program icon on all systems.
+Follow instructions at https://command-tab.com/2008/07/21/how-to-combine-ico-files-into-a-windows-exe/ to manually add the icon to the exe.

 #### Other notes:

 * Additional logging can be activated by setting the log level in `logger.py`